-- B. The school district may not require as a condition of enrollment or continued enrollment, or of employment or continued employment, or enjoyment of any other right, waiver of the right to a formal investigation and adjudication of formal complaints of sexual harassment. - C. The informal resolution process may not be used to resolve allegations that a MSA employee sexually harassed a student. - D. MSA will not facilitate an informal resolution process without both parties' agreement, and will obtain their voluntary, written consent.
-MSA will provide to the parties a written notice disclosing the allegations, the requirements of the informal resolution process including the circumstances under which it precludes the parties from resuming a formal complaint arising from the same allegations, the parties' right to withdraw from the informal resolution process, and any consequences resulting from participating in the informal resolution process, including the records that will be maintained or could be shared. - E. At any time prior to agreeing to a resolution, any party has the right to withdraw from the informal resolution process and resume the grievance process with respect to the formal complaint.
+- A. At any time prior to reaching a determination of responsibility, informal resolution may be offered and facilitated by Math and Science Academy at Math and Science Academy's discretion, but only after a formal complaint has been received by Math and Science Academy. - B. Math and Science Academy may not require as a condition of enrollment or continued enrollment, or of employment or continued employment, or enjoyment of any other right, waiver of the right to a formal investigation and adjudication of formal complaints of sexual harassment. - C. The informal resolution process may not be used to resolve allegations that a Math and Science Academy employee sexually harassed a student. - D. Math and Science Academy will not facilitate an informal resolution process without both parties' agreement, and will obtain their voluntary, written consent.
+Math and Science Academy will provide to the parties a written notice disclosing the allegations, the requirements of the informal resolution process including the circumstances under which it precludes the parties from resuming a formal complaint arising from the same allegations, the parties' right to withdraw from the informal resolution process, and any consequences resulting from participating in the informal resolution process, including the records that will be maintained or could be shared. - E. At any time prior to agreeing to a resolution, any party has the right to withdraw from the informal resolution process and resume the grievance process with respect to the formal complaint.

+VIII.
 DISMISSAL OF A FORMAL COMPLAINT

-- A. Under federal law, the school district must dismiss a Title IX complaint, or a portion thereof, if the conduct alleged in a formal complaint or a portion thereof: - 1.
+- A. Under federal law, Math and Science Academy must dismiss a Title IX complaint, or a portion thereof, if the conduct alleged in a formal complaint or a portion thereof: - 1.
 Would not meet the definition of sexual harassment, even if proven; - 2.
-Did not occur in the school district's education program or activity; or - 3.
-Did not occur against a person in the United States. - B. MSA may, in its discretion, dismiss a formal complaint or allegations therein if: - 1.
+Did not occur in Math and Science Academy's education program or activity; or

+- 3. Did not occur against a person in the United States. - B. Math and Science Academy may, in its discretion, dismiss a formal complaint or allegations therein if: - 1.
 The complainant informs the Title IX Coordinator in writing that the complainant desires to withdraw the formal complaint or allegations therein; - 2.
-The respondent is no longer enrolled or employed by MSA; or - 3.
-Specific circumstances prevent the school district from gathering sufficient evidence to reach a determination. - C. MSA shall provide written notice to both parties of a dismissal.
-The notice must include the reasons for the dismissal.

-D. Dismissal of a formal complaint or a portion thereof does not preclude MSA from addressing the underlying conduct in any manner that MSA deems appropriate.
+The respondent is no longer enrolled or employed by Math and Science Academy; or - 3.
+Specific circumstances prevent Math and Science Academy from gathering sufficient evidence to reach a determination. - C. Math and Science Academy shall provide written notice to both parties of a dismissal.
+The notice must include the reasons for the dismissal. - D. Dismissal of a formal complaint or a portion thereof does not preclude Math and Science Academy from addressing the underlying conduct in any manner that Math and Science Academy deems appropriate.

-[NOTE: For example, school districts are reminded of the obligation under Minnesota Statutes sectionMinn.
-Stat.
-122A.20, subdivisionsubd.
-2, to make a mandatory report to the Minnesota Professional Educator Licensing and Standards Board concerning any teacher who resigns during the course of an investigation of misconduct.]
+[NOTE: For example, charter schools are reminded of the obligation under Minnesota Statutes section 122A.20, subdivision 2, to make a mandatory report to the Minnesota Professional Educator Licensing and Standards Board concerning any teacher who resigns during the course of an investigation of misconduct.]